marxin/texi2rst-generated/sphinx/libgomp/openacc-runtime-library-routines/accgetdevicetype.rst

   This function returns ``acc_device_none`` if ``acc_get_device_type`` is called from ``acc_ev_device_init_start``, ``acc_ev_device_init_end``
-  callbacks of the OpenACC Profiling Interface (OpenACC Profiling Interface), that is, if the device is currently being initialized.
+  callbacks of the OpenACC Profiling Interface (:ref:`openacc-profiling-interface`), that is, if the device is currently being initialized.

 :samp:`{C/C++}:`